 While the step down-converts a high AC voltage and low current, to a low voltage, and high AC current.

 Characteristics of an electrical transformer

-Although we have unique transformers, they still share common features.
+Although we have different transformers, they still share common features.
 Below are the characteristics of an electrical transformer

 - They transfer electricity from one circuit to another, but their frequency remains the same.